 Add 100g goat’s cheese, stir to combine, remove from heat and stand to cool slightly (2–3 minutes).
 Stir in egg yolks until smooth and combined, season to taste.

 Whisk egg whites with a pinch of salt until firm peaks form, then fold one-third into cheese mixture.
-Fold cheese mixture through remaining egg whites and divide among 6 buttered and floured metal dariole moulds (200ml), smoothing the tops.
+Fold cheese mixture through remaining egg whites and divide among 6 buttered and floured metal, 200ml dariole moulds (pot-shaped vessels), smoothing the tops.

 Place moulds in a roasting pan.
 Pour in boiling water till it comes halfway up the sides, then bake at 180°C until soufflés are puffed and golden (25–30 minutes).
 Cool in moulds for 10 minutes, then run a small knife around the sides and turn out onto a tray lined with baking paper.
 Cover and refrigerate until required.
 Soufflés will keep refrigerated for 2 days.

 Transfer soufflés to heat-proof bowls, pour over cream, scatter with remaining goat’s cheese and bake at 180°C until golden (20–25 minutes).
 Serve hot.